apttap/apttap.github.io/resume.md

 #### Senior Software Engineer
 ##### Confidential (2022-Current)

-> - Authored a TypeScript driver for a multi-modal database
+> - Created a TypeScript driver for a multi-modal database
-> - Designed and built a web interface for 3d printing software using ReactJS
+> - Created an interface for 3d printing software
-> - Created an application for interacting with machine-learning models.
+> - Created an application for interacting with machine-learning models
-> - Specified a framework for the automation of software documentation.
+> - Created a framework for the automation of software documentation
 >
 > _ReactJS, React-Aria, WAI-ARIA, JavaScript, TypeScript, CI/CD, Git, NodeJS, ESBuild, Graph Database, Actor Model, State Machines, Rush Stack_